How much sustainability is there in Denttabs products?

 Our Mint toothpaste tabs have 12 ingredients, the Strawberry version 13.
 This makes it much easier to control raw material purchasing.
 Although the supply chain is complex, even with just a few ingredients, if you want to trace it from its origin.
 We have long-term suppliers from which we source the ingredients for our Denttabs.
 We work with our immediate suppliers to understand their working processes as well as their supply chain.
 In doing so, we prefer local suppliers from the EU who themselves have clear social and environmental transparency and are happy to work with us.
 A transparent supply chain is our big goal.
 We are currently working hard to tell you as customers more about our supply chain and be more transparent.
 But this still needs a little time.
 For the transport and storage of our toothpaste tabs, we have made a conscious decision not to bring any new packaging material into circulation.
 We use steel barrels instead of cardboard boxes for this purpose.
 These are of course returned and reused.

 We have calculated and offset the carbon footprint of our Denttabs toothpaste tabs together with Climate Partner.
-Only 164.2g of CO2 is produced per bag of toothpaste tabs, resulting in 1.31g CO2 per tablet.
+Only 164.2g of CO2 is produced per bag of toothpaste tabs, resulting in 1.31g CO2 per t.

 Renewable raw material